Lorenc1o/Lorenc1o.github.io/_posts/en/2023-05-26-Neural networks.md

 <img src="/assets/images/nn/backprop_7.png" alt="Backpropagation example backward pass step 2" width="600" class="centered-image"/>

 And that's it!
-Now we can use the gradient at each layer to train the network, updating the weights in layer $l$ according to:
+Now we can use the gradient at each layer to train the network, updating the weights in layer $$l$$ according to:
 \\[
 W^{\left(l\right)}=W^{\left(l\right)}-\gamma\cdot grad^{\left(l\right)},
 \\]